stcode09/safepass/README.md

 • No internet access permission used.
 Only permissions used are to read and write to external storage (to support import and export of backups). <br>

 <h2> Install </h2>
-• Requirements - Android ICS 4.1.2 and above (API 16+)
+• Requirements - Android ICS 4.1.2 and above (API 16+) <br>
-• To install SafePass, download the .apk file, (make sure install from unknown sources is enabled) and click on install.
+• To install SafePass, download the .apk file, (make sure install from unknown sources is enabled) and click on install. <br>